-- 1. G.711 Fax support G.711 faxing is not supported between Communication Manager and the AT&T IP Toll Free service.
-T.38 fax is supported, however fax speeds are limited to 9600 in the configuration tested.
-In addition, Fax Error Correction Mode (ECM) is not supported by Communication Manager in the reference configuration. - 2.
-G.726 codec support G.726 codec is not supported between Communication Manager and the AT&T IP Toll Free service. - 3.
-Avaya SIP endpoints may generate SIP messages with Endpoint-View and AV-Correlation-ID headers.
+- 4. Avaya SIP endpoints may generate SIP messages with Endpoint-View and AV-Correlation-ID headers.
 The Endpoint-View and AV-Correlation-ID headers may be inserted in 18x responses (or in SIP requests), and contain private CPE information (local extensions, domains, etc).
 In addition, an "epv" parameter is inserted into the Contact header that also contains local network information.
-The Endpoint-View header has also been observed to cause issues with other AT&T services as well.

-- The workaround is to have the Avaya SBCE remove the Endpoint-View and AV-Correlation-ID headers, as well as the "epv" parameter (see Sections 8.3.9, 8.4.3.1 and 8.4.3.2). - 4.
+The Endpoint-View header has also been observed to cause issues with other AT&T services as well. - The workaround is to have the Avaya SBCE remove the Endpoint-View and AV-Correlation-ID headers, as well as the "epv" parameter (see Sections 8.3.9, 8.4.3.1 and 8.4.3.2). - 5.
 Avaya SIP endpoints may generate three Bandwidth headers; b=TIAS:64000, b=CT:64, and b=AS:64, causing AT&T network issues.
 Certain Avaya SIP endpoints (e.g., 9620, 9630, 9601, and 9608 models) may generate various Bandwidth headers depending on the call flow.
 It has been observed that sending these Bandwidth headers may cause issues with AT&T services.
-Therefore an Avaya SBCE Signaling Manipulation Rule is used to remove these headers (see Section 8.3.9). - a.
-Note It was found that when all three Bandwidth headers are sent, the Avaya SBCE will only pass one of the headers to AT&T and block the other two. - i.
-The Avaya SBCE support team has been notified and an MR submitted.
+Therefore an Avaya SBCE Signaling Manipulation Rule is used to remove these headers (see Section 8.3.9). - Note It was found that when all three Bandwidth headers are sent, the Avaya SBCE will only pass one of the headers to AT&T and block the other two. - The Avaya SBCE support team has been notified and an MR was submitted.